whyNat/Formularz_testy_automat/README.md

 # The functional automated tests of simple form.
-This tests require Python 3.* and pytest framework, work on Chrome browser.
+This tests require Python 3.* and pytest framework.
+Tests work on Chrome browser.

+If you use PyCharm, you need to change test runner first:

+Open the Settings/Preferences | Tools | Python Integrated Tools settings dialog.
+In the Default test runner field select pytest.

-*How to run it*
+*How to run tests*

 1. Install project on a local machine: